balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 nginx-deployment-7c4c499fd5-rw4hx   1/1     Running   0          11s
 ```

-## 3.We are using below nginx-service file to create service in the cluster:
+## 3.We are using below nginx-service file to create service in the cluster.
 ```
 apiVersion: v1
 kind: Service